redinzane/RealisticChat/Readme.md

 A Plugin that changes the way Minecraft's chat works to something more realistic.

-**Author:** Moritz Schwab (with some help and contribution by Thomas Richner.
+**Author:** redinzane (with some help and contribution by Thomas Richner.
 This file is also inspired by his work).

 **License:** [GNU General Public License, version 3 (GPL-3.0)](http://opensource.org/licenses/gpl-3.0)